md4all/md4all/README.md

     python evaluation/evaluation_depth.py --config <PATH_TO_MD4ALL>/config/eval_md4allDDa_50m_robotcar_test.yaml
     ```

+The provided models and configuration files lead to the results of the tables in our paper.

 <br />

 --------------------------------------
 ## Training

-To train a model e.g. the baseline (associated with its .yaml config file), run:
+To train a model e.g., the baseline (associated with its .yaml config file), run:

 - nuScenes:
   - Docker: